oslomet-arx-as-a-service/Rapport/product-documentation/product-documentation.md

 #### Starting the application

 In order to start the application locally you must have a local installation of *NodeJS* newer than `10.15` and the packet manager *npm* installed.
+## missing steps on where to find and download WebARXaaS
 1. Make sure the current directory of your terminal is the root directory of *WebARXaaS*.
 2. Run `npm install` in your terminal in order to download all the dependencies specified in package.json.
 3. Run `npm start` in your terminal.
 This will start up an instance of the application running locally on port 3000.